yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     ![Successful completion.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image49.jpeg "Route table")

-10. In the Azrue Portal, go back to **Route tables** blade to see the list of Route tables.
+10. In the Azure Portal, go back to **Route tables** blade to see the list of Route tables.

     ![Route tables is selected on the Azure Portal top menu.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image44.png "Azure Portal menu")